gsdriver/ssml-check/README.md

  * If an invalid audio file is found when the validateAudioFiles option is set, the element will be removed
  * If an invalid tag is found, the element will be removed
  * If an invalid attribute is found, it will be removed (in the case of the src attribute for audio, if this is missing or invalid the element will be removed)
- * If an invalid value is found for an attribute within a valid tag, a default value will be substituted
+ * If an invalid value is found for an attribute within a valid tag, the value will be corrected as best possible.
+For example, adding a leading + to values that require it like prosody's pitch attribute, adjusting the value to be within an acceptable range, or substituting a default value if necessary

-### Example
+### Examples

 ```
 const ssmlCheck = require('ssml-check');
 ssmlCheck.verifyAndFix('<speak><audio src="https://foo.mp3"/>This & that</speak>', {validateAudioFiles: true})
 .then((result) => {
-  if (result && result.fixedSSML) {
+  if (result.fixedSSML) {
     console.log(result.fixedSSML);
-  } else if (result && result.errors) {
+  } else if (result.errors) {
     console.log(JSON.stringify(result.errors));
   } else {
     console.log('SSML is clean');